Museum of Underwater Art

 The Museum of Underwater Art (MOUA) is a series of underwater art installations near Townsville, Australia.
-The museum aims to promote the conservation of the Great Barrier Reef.
 It is the only underwater art museum in the Southern Hemisphere and consists of three sculptures created by British sculptor Jason deCaires Taylor.
+The museum opened in 2020.

 Operation

-The MOUA is managed by MOUA Ltd, a Not For Profit, Donation Gift Recipient company.
-The Chairman of the MOUA Board is Paul Victory and the Deputy Chair is Dr. Adam Smith.
+The MOUA is managed by MOUA Ltd. The Chairman of the MOUA Board is Paul Victory and the Deputy Chair is Dr. Adam Smith.

-Funding for MOUA has been provided by Queensland and Australian government and local businesses.
+Funding for MOUA has been provided by the Queensland and Australian government and local businesses.
 MOUA has several permits for facilities and moorings.
 The annual monitoring plan includes surveys of infrastructure, marine life, social, coral propagation, and marine debris.
 Reef Ecologic and MOUA initiated a citizen science iNaturalist project of naturalists, citizen scientists, and biologists taking photos and sharing observations of biodiversity of marine species at John Brewer Reef.
-Participants in this project have recorded over 771 observations of 284 species with the most observed species being the Whitetip reef shark.
-A scientific paper reported significant increase in fish abundance and diversity, no changes in invertebrate abundance and diversity, and very high satisfaction of tourists.
+As of April 2024 participants in this project have recorded 4572 observations of 542 species with the most observed species being the Sixband parrotfish.
+A scientific paper reported significant increase in fish abundance and diversity, with no changes in invertebrate abundance and diversity.

-The MOUA works closely with government, scientists, tourism operators, and traditional owners

 The MOUA launched an exhibition called Ocean Sentinels above water at Museum of Tropical Queensland in 2022.
-This includes eight sculptures of scientists, conservationists and Indigenous people.
-There has been extensive public consultation and it is proposed that the Ocean Sentinels will be installed as a snorkel trail at Magnetic Island and John Brewer Reef.
+This includes eight sculptures of scientists, conservationists, and Indigenous people.
+In May 2023, the Ocean Sentinels were installed as a snorkel trail at John Brewer Reef.
+Plans for installation at Magnetic Island were scrapped after protests from local concerned with the placement in a marine park green zone.